schlosrat/token-health/README.md

 This is a module for [FoundryVTT](https://foundryvtt.com/) intended for GMs that want to apply damage or healing more easily.
 Without this mod, you have to click several times to adjust the hit points of a token.
 With Token Health installed, you can press a hotkey, enter the amount of damage or healing, and then press Enter to apply it.

 Token Health also supports a detailed system of (optional) automatic token chat messages to alert players and GM to what's going on.
-All chat messages are user configurable, and only the GM will see messages that state how much damage or healing has been applied.
+All chat messages are user configurable.
+Details indicating how much healing or damage has been applied may be limited to messages sent to the GM or can be shared with the players.

 ## Install